panzerdp/dmitripavlutin.com/content/posts/138-react-props/index.md

 ## 4. Optional props

-There are situation when you have a good default value for a prop.
-In such a case, you can omit indicating the prop at all.
+There are situations when you have a good default value for a prop.
+In such a case, you can omit the prop at all.

 However, make sure to indicate the default value when accessing the prop inside of the component.

-For example, let's make the `who` prop inside the `<HelloOptional />` component as optional, but default to `'Unknown'`.
+For example, let's make the `who` prop inside the `<HelloOptional />` component optional, but default to `'Unknown'`.

 ```jsx
 function HelloOptional({ who = 'Unknown' }) {